Content promotion is the best way to amplify your pieces of content and grow your audience.

 Then, we need to give our campaign a name that’s easy to understand and identify from among other campaigns.

-Since we don’t have a list of prospects we want to reach out to, we’re going to create a campaign using Respona’s search engine.
+Since we don’t have a list of prospects we want to reach out to, we’re going to find them using Respona’s search engine.

 Next, we have to insert the term we want to use for our campaign.